ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 ### Formatting

-- *Dates* - Saturday, Nov 16 or Every Saturday
+- *Dates* - Saturday, Nov 16 or Every Saturday // DEVELOPING
 - *Times* - 6:30pm, 6pm (No space or periods)

 #### Bulletin Blacklist

-- NPCC
-- Join us
+- NPCC (Only acceptable for social media, and web to differentiate from Northpointe Atlanta)
 - Ministry
 - “Air Quotes”